Tim Davis (activist)

 Timothy A. Davis (born September 24, 1955) is an American cannabis rights activist, cyclist, gardener, politician, writer, retired warehouse laborer, and disc jockey.
 A founding member of the Grassroots Party in 1986, Davis was their candidate for Minnesota Lieutenant Governor in 1994, and United States Senator in 1996 and 2012.

 Davis, who helped establish a Saint Louis, Missouri, chapter of the National Organization for the Reform of Marijuana Laws in the 1970s, headed the Minnesota branch of the organization during the 1980s and 1990s.

-Davis, a resident of Minneapolis, is state chairperson of the Minnesota Legal Marijuana Now Party.

 Early career

 Tim Davis began his environmental activism career by taking part in the first Earth Day in April, 1970.

 Davis volunteered for the Missouri chapter of NORML beginning in the mid-1970s, for more than ten years, until he moved to Minnesota.

 A talented public speaker, Davis worked as a radio disc jockey from 1979 to 1986.
 Davis interviewed medical marijuana patient Robert Randall, among others, in 1979, on KOEL-FM Radio.